 We provide retirement benefits to our named executive officers through our tax-qualified defined benefit pension plan, our tax-qualified defined contribution plan, and non-qualified supplemental executive retirement plans ("SERPs").
 Effective January 1, 2008, we converted our traditional defined benefit pension plan to an account balance-based pension plan, which is also referred to as a cash balance plan.
 Under our cash balance plan, participants are credited with a percentage of their compensation each year and, upon termination of employment, may receive their benefit in a lump sum or in monthly installments.
 Our tax-qualified defined contribution plan (the "401(k) plan") provides our eligible employees with a vehicle to defer a portion of their compensation and invest their elective deferrals in a variety of investment funds.
-In addition, the 401(k) plan provides for an employer safe harbor matching contribution to eligible participants equal to 100% of a participant's elective deferrals that are not in excess of 1% of the participant's compensation, plus 50% of the participant's elective deferrals that exceed 1% of compensation.
-In no event will the employer safe harbor matching contributions exceed 3.5% of a participant's compensation in a plan year.
+In addition, the 401(k) plan provides for an employer safe harbor matching contribution to eligible participants equal to 100% of a participant's elective deferrals that are not in excess of 1% of the participant's compensation, plus 50% of the participant's elective deferrals that exceed 1% of compensation in a plan year.
 Mr. Guillaume is not eligible to participate in the cash balance plan due to his hire date.
 Mr. Guillaume, however, is eligible to receive an annual discretionary 401 (k) plan contribution from the Bank equal to a percentage of his base compensation.
 We view our retirement benefits as a means of providing financial security to our employees after they have spent a substantial portion of their careers with us.